timescale/docs/timescaledb/getting-started/query-data.md

 # 5. Query your data

-With TimescaleDB, there’s no need to learn a custom query language. **TimescaleDB supports full SQL**.
+With TimescaleDB, there's no need to learn a custom query language. **TimescaleDB supports full SQL**.
 This means you can put your SQL knowledge to good use and use the rich ecosystem of PostgreSQL tools you know and live.

-For example, here’s how to find the average temperature for each city in the past 2 years:
+For example, here's how to find the average temperature for each city in the past 2 years:

 ```sql
 --------------------------------